lmanov1/DL_DiabeticRetinopathyStagePrediction/README.md

-Getting started
+## Getting started
-1. Prerequerements:
+1. Pre-requirements:
     - Be sure you have poetry installed in your environment
-    - If you have GPU , install nvidia-smi cli
+    - If you have GPU card (NVidia), be sure you have nvidia-smi cli installed
 2. clone the repo  , go to the cloned directory
     `git clone git@github.com:lmanov1/DL_DiabeticRetinopathyStagePrediction.git`
 3. Run setup: this should detect GPU and install supporting python system libraries (unsupported by poetry) like CUDA